France considers only one vaccine dose for people who had covid

 At least one other country appears to be looking into single doses.
 Howard Njoo, Canada’s deputy chief public health officer, told reporters last week that the country’s national advisory committee on immunizations is “currently discussing” the question.

-Some researchers cautioned that a one-dose strategy would pose logistical challenges, including the question how authorities would identify previously infected individuals.
+Some researchers cautioned that a one-dose strategy would pose logistical challenges, including the question about how authorities would identify previously infected individuals.

 France’s advisory body recommended against antibody tests — traces of infection fade over time — but said either a PCR test or antigen test should be considered valid.